 What does all this mean for AI and machine learning?

-Machine learning is here and it’s here to stay – there’s no question about this.
+Machine learning is here to stay – there’s no question about this.
 As for AI, things are a little more complex as the technology has a lot of growing up to do.
 Tech companies are going to be selling AI features aggressively over the next decade (and beyond) but they’re not all going to be that intelligent.

 Marketers need to keep in mind that the current breed of AI is essentially machine learning and automation combined with the goal of discovering and implementing insights that human teams aren’t capable of doing as quickly or on such a large scale.